 - Consider joining a support group, or find a way to talk about your stress.

 How Can I Learn to Relax While Fighting Breast Cancer?

 There are a number of things you can do to relax during your breast cancer fight.
 Deep breathing, muscle and mind relaxation, listening to music, and biofeedback can help.
 Try some of the techniques below.
 But first, be sure you have a quiet location that’s free of distractions, that you’re comfortable (sit or recline on a chair or sofa), and that you're in good state of mind.
 Try to block out worries and distracting thoughts.

 What Are Some Effective Relaxation Exercises?

 Here are some relaxation exercises to try:

-- Deep breathing relaxation.
-Imagine a spot just below your navel.
-Breathe into that spot and fill your abdomen with air.
-Let the air fill you from the abdomen up, then let it out, like deflating a balloon.
+- Deep-breathing relaxation.
+Imagine a spot just below your belly button.
+Breathe into that spot and fill your belly with air.
+Let the air fill you from the belly up, then let it out, like deflating a balloon.
 With every long, slow breath out, you should feel more relaxed.